 I speak English, Spanish, and my German is a work in progress & for those in the know about the Pinzgau, I do not and may never speak the local dialect – Pinzgauerisch, but I know a phrase or two – “Wos Sogga?”

 Hello!
-My name is Marjukka, and I’m a Finn living in Gothenburg, Sweden, since 2015.
+My name is Matilda, and I’m a Finn living in Sweden since 2015.

 I am a classical musician by profession, and since graduating 2012 I have been freelancing around the Nordics.
-Being a freelancer can be a little stressful though, so when I won an audition for a permanent position at the Gothenburg Opera I was more than happy to take the leap.
+Being a freelancer can be a little stressful though, so when I won an audition for a permanent position at an orchestra I was more than happy to take the leap.
 Sweden is not so far from my country of origin after all.. or so I thought!
 My journey so far has been interesting to say the least. (:

-This coming week of curating the expat-account I will give you the opportunity to get a glimpse behind the scenes at an opera house, as well as what goes on in the crazy housing market of Sweden, as I take you with me apartment hunting in Gothenburg.
+This coming week of curating the expat-account I will give you the opportunity to get a glimpse behind the scenes at an opera house, as well as what goes on in the crazy housing market of Sweden, as I take you with me apartment hunting.
 Nu kör vi!

 Hi everyone!
 I’m Kylie, a British girl with an American husband, living in Iowa, USA!
 I’ve just reached my 1 year expat anniversary!
 We met while both on vacation in Jamaica back in early 2014.
 Now I’m in the States, by day I work in an elementary school with the Pre-K kids and by night I’m an expat travel writer!
 I blog about expat life, the USA Green Card process and my worldwide adventures (I get 11 weeks off in the summer to travel and visit home!)